 - The occurrence has been processed by our processing pipeline.
 This usually takes less than 5 seconds, but occasionally the delay gets longer.
 If the delay exceeds 1 minute, this will be reported in the dashboard.

 - The occurrence was reported to Rollbar in the first place.

+To easily look up items via UUID, create this handy little bookmarklet.
+Simply create a bookmark, name it RollbarUUID, and add the following code as the URL.
 Then the next time you get a UUID (in an email or on a site), just highlight it, click the bookmark, and you will be redirected to the occurrence.